Equity Insights Portfolio Insights

 Market Overview

-Growth stocks outperformed value in May with the MSCI ACWI Growth Index gaining 5.11% in USD compared to a return of 2.96% for the MSCI ACWI Value Index.
-The main drivers of growth outperformance were U.S. mega cap stocks in information technology (IT) and communication services.
+Led by continued momentum in U.S. large caps, growth stocks outperformed their value counterparts with the MSCI ACWI Growth Index rising 8.25% in USD compared to a return of 3.16% for the MSCI ACWI Value Index.

 Portfolio Highlights